Couples Therapy in Dallas | Integrated Trauma-Informed Approach

 Over the years, we have developed a deep respect for each other’s clinical strengths and a shared commitment to trauma-informed, relationally grounded care.
 Our long-standing partnership allows us to coordinate seamlessly, communicate clearly, and maintain strong ethical boundaries when working collaboratively with couples.

-We deeply value collaboration and believe that, when done thoughtfully, coordination between a couples therapist and an individual trauma therapist can significantly strengthen treatment outcomes.
+We deeply value collaboration and believe that, when done thoughtfully, coordination between a couples therapist and an individual trauma therapist can significantly strengthen treatment outcomes in couples therapy in Dallas and in trauma counseling Dallas.

 -